-Our cancer care combines the latest technology and treatment protocols with the warmth of understanding.
-A multidisciplinary team of board certified specialists, including surgical, medical and radiation oncologists, pathologists, radiologists and other specialists, as well as certified oncology nurses, social workers, physical therapists and nutritionists, are here to ensure individualized treatment plans and support for each stage of your cancer journey.
-Representatives of this team gather weekly at a Tumor Board meeting to review and discuss patient cases.
-Should you need more advanced care for a rare or complex diagnosis, you can be assured of quick and effortless access to renowned care at one of our UW Medicine affiliates.
+Physicians specializing in medical oncology, radiation oncology, neuro oncology and surgical oncology as well as specially trained nurses and technicians, social workers, physical therapists and nutritionists provide support through each stage of your cancer journey.
+Your multidisciplinary team of board certified specialists gather regularly to review your case.
+Should you need more advanced care for a rare or complex diagnosis, you can be assured of quick and effortless access to renowned care at one of our UW Medicine affiliates..

 Designed to enhance the comfort of our patients and assure their dignity, our healing environment incorporates restorative natural elements like sunlight and water.
 Valley Medical Center is also proud to offer a Healing Garden and Serenity Garden, as well as an Inpatient Family Retreat, to provide peace and respite for patients and loved ones.
 We also sponsor Cancer Lifeline classes and support groups here on campus, to help you and your loved ones build strength and understanding, reduce stress and find comfort with others who understand your journey.

 Valley Medical Center is accredited With Commendation by the Commission on Cancer as a Community Hospital Comprehensive Cancer Program.
 Learn more.

 Early detection is key to improving survival for patients diagnosed with cancer.
 The earlier cancer is found, the easier it is to treat and cure.
-Valley Medical Center offers many options that help detect cancer and save lives:
+Valley Medical Center offers the latest technology that help detect cancer and save lives:

 - Biopsy & needle localization